 When you add a user account, an existing employee can automatically be assigned to it.
 If necessary, a new employee can be created.
 The identity's main data is created on the basis of existing user account main data.
 This mechanism can be triggered after a new user account is created either manually or through synchronization.
-When you add a user account, an existing identity can automatically be assigned to it.
-If necessary, a new identity can be created.
-The identity's main data is created on the basis of existing user account main data.
-This mechanism can follow on after a new user account has been created manually or through synchronization.
+After synchronization, identities are automatically assigned to all new user accounts.
+If no matching identity can be found, a new identity is created using existing user main data.